spujadas/elk-docker/docs/index.md

 ## Usage <a name="usage"></a>

-Run the container from the image with the following command:
+Run a container from the image with the following command:

 	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -p 5000:5000 -it --name elk sebp/elk

+**Note** – The whole ELK stack will be started.
+See the *[Starting services selectively](#selective-services)* section to selectively start part of the stack.

 This command publishes the following ports, which are needed for proper operation of the ELK stack:

 - 5601 (Kibana web interface).
 - 9200 (Elasticsearch JSON interface).
-- 5044 (Logstash Beats interface, receives logs from Beats such as Filebeat – see the *[Forwarding logs with Filebeat](#forwarding-logs-filebeat)* section below).
+- 5044 (Logstash Beats interface, receives logs from Beats such as Filebeat – see the *[Forwarding logs with Filebeat](#forwarding-logs-filebeat)* section).
-- 5000 (Logstash Lumberjack interface, receives logs from Logstash forwarders – see the *[Forwarding logs with Logstash forwarder](#forwarding-logs-logstash-forwarder)* section below).
+- 5000 (Logstash Lumberjack interface, receives logs from Logstash forwarders – see the *[Forwarding logs with Logstash forwarder](#forwarding-logs-logstash-forwarder)* section).

 **Note** – The image also exposes Elasticsearch's transport interface on port 9300.
 Use the `-p 9300:9300` option with the `docker` command above to publish it.